erick-ross/erick-ross.github.io/why-i-do-math.md

 ---
 layout: page
-title:
+excerpt: "Welcome page"
 ---

 # Why I do mathematics

 Pure mathematicians like to claim that their work has no application to the real world.
-Whether or not they are correct in this claim
+Whether or not they are correct in this claim,
 Why should I do (pure) mathematics?
 Many people have struggled to explain